National Night Out, Safe Trick or Treat events canceled in Dover - Delaware State News

 In a news release, police said the National Night Out event provides a variety of agencies with an opportunity to show citizens what services they provide, the vehicles and equipment they use, and a chance to interact with personnel in a relaxed atmosphere.
 The event typically attracts 1,500-plus people over a two-hour period.

-The Trick or Treat event has only been canceled one other time in it’s five year history when severe storms forced the 2018 event to be canceled.
-This is not a cancellation of traditional Trick-or-Treating on Oct.
-31 and is only applicable to the Safe Trick or Treat event.
+The Trick or Treat event has only been canceled one other time in its five year history when severe storms forced the 2018 event to not be held.
+This is not a cancellation of traditional neighborhood trick-or-treating on Oct.
+31.

-After a thorough review of the guidelines set by State of Delaware officials for outdoor events of 250-plus attendees, it was determined by both the Dover Police Department and the Downtown Dover Partnership, that the agencies lacked the resources and personnel to meet each of the requirements (COVID-19 State of Emergency Declaration) to hold such events, according to the news release.
+Officials said that after a thorough review of the guidelines set by state officials for outdoor events of 250-plus attendees, it was determined by both the Dover Police Department and the Downtown Dover Partnership, that the agencies lacked the resources and personnel to meet each of the requirements to hold such events, according to the news release.

-Given the extraordinary amount of time and preparation normally required to hold both of these events, holding them would not be possible even if restrictions are lessened by state officials in the near future, Dover police said.
-The plan is for the events to return in 2021.
+Given the extraordinary amount of time and preparation normally required to hold both of these events, holding them would not be possible even if restrictions are lessened by state officials in the near future, the news release said.

+The plan is to bring the events back in 2021, police said.